 The first “carbon fiber” is not what a modern person would think of as a carbon fiber.
-When Thomas Edison was creating the light bulb, he experimented using many different materials to use as the filament, such as carbonized cotton thread and bamboo splinters.
+When Thomas Edison was creating the light bulb, he experimented using many different materials as the filament, such as carbonized cotton thread and bamboo splinters.
 However, over the next 80 years, there was no real motivation to pursue carbon fiber research.
-Then, in 1956, Dr. Roger Bacon created modern-day carbon fiber at Union Carbide while looking for the triple point of graphite.
-Shortly thereafter, carbon fiber was synthesized using rayon.
+Then, in 1956, Dr. Roger Bacon created modern-day carbon fiber at Union Carbide while looking for the triple point of graphite.20 Shortly thereafter, carbon fiber was synthesized using rayon.
 However, rayon was not a suitable material because of its low strength and modulus.
-In the early 1960’s, Japan and the United Kingdom had figured outdiscovered that they could make carbon fiber from PAN and create higher strength fibers than America’s rayon-based fibers.
-These countries dominated the market until the 1970’s when Union Carbide finally teamed up with Toray to bring America back into the carbon fiber game.
+In the early 1960’s, Japan and the United Kingdom had discovered that they could make carbon fiber from PAN and create higher strength fibers than America’s rayon-based fibers.
+These countries dominated the market until the 1970’s when Union Carbide finally teamed up with Toray to bring America back into the carbon fiber game.21

-Carbon fibers strength comes from the structure of the pre-cursor.
-The world’s most used pre-cursor for aerospace grade carbon fiber is polyacrylonitrile (PAN).
-Polyacrylonitrile is a polymer contains 68% carbon and is heat-treated to achieve carbonization.
-Synthesis of PAN is typically performed using either solution or emulsion polymerizations.
-Once the fiber acrylonitrile is polymerized, it is spun into fibers traditionally using one of three methods: dry spinning, wet spinning, and dry-jet wet spinning.
-The nitrile group’s polarity in PAN gives rise to extremely strong intermolecular interactions.
+Carbon fiber strength comes from the structure of the pre-cursor.
+The world’s most used pre-cursor for aerospace grade carbon fiber is polyacrylonitrile (PAN).22 Polyacrylonitrile is a polymer contains 68% carbon and is heat-treated to achieve carbonization.
+Synthesis of PAN is typically performed using either solution or emulsion polymerizations.23 Once the acrylonitrile is polymerized, it is spun into fibers traditionally using one of three methods: dry spinning, wet spinning, and dry-jet wet spinning.24 The nitrile group’s polarity in PAN gives rise to extremely strong intermolecular interactions.
 This makes the PAN extremely difficult to solvate so that it requires a highly polar or even ionic solvent to go into solution.
-These strong interactions also lend to PAN’s high melting point, which means it usually degrades before it melts.
-To avoid such complications the PANacrylonitrile is typically co-polymerized with one or more co-monomers; this increases solubility of the PAN and has an added effect, it decreases melt temperature – one of the disadvantages of the pre-cursor is that it requires extremely high temperature to form the carbon fiber itself.
-Current technology co-polymerizes acrylonitrile with acrylic acid, methyl methacrylate, methyl acrylate, itaconic acid, or a combination these co-monomers.
-This requires co-polymerization of PAN acrylonitrile with a monomer that can help induce easy cyclization, oxidation, and carbonization of the pre-cursor into the final product.
+These strong interactions also lend to PAN’s high melting point, which means it usually degrades before it melts.25 To avoid such complications acrylonitrile is typically co-polymerized with one or more co-monomers; this increases solubility of the PAN and has an added effect, it decreases melt temperature one of the disadvantages of the pre-cursor is that it requires extremely high temperatures to form the carbon fiber itself.
+Current technology co-polymerizes acrylonitrile with acrylic acid, methyl methacrylate, methyl acrylate, itaconic acid, or a combination these co-monomers.26 This requires co-polymerization of acrylonitrile with a monomer that can help induce easy cyclization, oxidation, and carbonization of the pre-cursor into the final product.
 Adding a co-monomer or mixture of co-monomers has greatly eased the production of carbon fiber, but the relationship between the composition of the polyacrylonitrile and the better performance has not been fully established.
 As carbon fiber becomes more widely used in various composite applications there is a need to understand the formation of the fiber itself.

 Utilizing CNT’s Potential